Sheng Aiyi: Events

 In September 1927, Mrs. Zhuang died of an illness, and Sheng Aiyi's three brothers, namely Sheng Enyi, Sheng Shengyi and Sheng Zhongyi, declared all the property to themselves, excluding her from the inheritance.
-Much to their surprise, Sheng Aiyi was a modern woman and she took his three brothers and two nephews to court in June 1928, making her the first woman in China's history to practise the law to protect women's rights.
+Much to their surprise, Sheng Aiyi was a modern woman, and she took his three brothers and two nephews to court in June 1928, making her the first woman in China's history to practice law to protect women's rights.
 With the support of Soong Ching-ling and Soong Ai-ling, Sheng Aiyi won the case and got her rightful share of the property.
 The lawsuit had important significance for setting a precedent for women's right to inheritance.

-In 1932, with the money Sheng Aiyi won from the case, she built the six-floor Paramount ballroom in American style.
-It was said that the mayor of Shanghai of the national government also attended the opening ceremony.
-It became one of the most famous luxurious entertainment club in Shanghai.
+In 1932, she built the six-floor Paramount ballroom with the money she won from the case.
+It was said that the mayor of Shanghai also attended the opening ceremony.
+It became one of the most famous luxurious entertainment clubs in Shanghai.
 Many KMT officials joined the club, and even Soong Mei-ling often had reception banquets there.